marrs/turtlejs/README.md

 #### Memory leak

-Turtle performs its operations by first putting them on a queue and then running them asynchronously.
+TurtleJS performs its operations by first putting them on a queue and then running them asynchronously.
 At the time of writing, this queue does not get cleaned up after the operations are run and will simply grow with use.